DONATE NOW

 "Just as the Lord then entered the Holy City on the back of the donkey," says Benedict XVI, "so the Church always saw him arrive again under the humble appearance of bread and wine.

-The Palm Sunday scene is repeated in a certain way in our own life.
-Jesus approaches the city of our soul on the back of the ordinary: in the sobriety of the sacraments; or in the gentle insinuations, such as the ones that St. Josemaría In his homily on this feast, he pointed out: "live punctually the fulfillment of your duty; smile at those who need it, even if your soul is in pain; dedicate, without hesitation, the necessary time to prayer; come to the aid of those who seek you; practice justice, extending it with the grace of charity".
+The Palm Sunday scene is repeated in a certain way in our own lives.
+Jesus approaches the city of our soul on the back of the ordinary: in the sobriety of the sacraments; or in the gentle hints, such as those that St. Josemaría pointed out in his homily on this feast: "live punctually the fulfillment of your duty; smile at those who need it, even if your soul is in pain; dedicate, without stint, the necessary time to prayer; come to the aid of those who seek you; practice justice, extending it with the grace of charity.

 Pope Francis points out that nothing could stop the enthusiasm for the entry of Jesus; let nothing prevent us from finding in him the source of our joy, of authentic joy, which remains and gives peace; because only Jesus saves us from the bonds of sin, death, fear and sadness.